 Journey to Adulthood, or “J2A,” is a spiritual formation program for students in 7th to 12th grades.
 Through Bible Study, service projects and prayer, young people learn what it means to be an adult in Christian community.
 The curriculum includes exploration of the “4 S’s” (self, spirituality, sexuality, and society), confirmation at the National Cathedral, and a high-school pilgrimage.
 Contact Rev. Hershey Mallette Stephens, Assistant Rector for Children, Youth and Families or Lee Walsh, Assistant to Children, Youth, and Families Ministry.

 Norwood Parish Library/Library Council

-Your library supports many ministries at St. John’s providing information and inspiration.
-Join the Library Council to help select new adult and children’s materials, learn cataloguing, advise readers, and research Faith formation questions.
+Your library supports many ministries at St. John’s by providing information and inspiration.
+Join the Library Council to help select new adult and children’s materials, learn cataloguing, advise readers, and research faith formation questions.
 Training is provided and time commitment is flexible.
-Contact Toni Hartman, Librarian (firstname.lastname@example.org)
+Contact Toni Hartman, Librarian (firstname.lastname@example.org).